dogaanismail/energy-company/README.md

 ## 📊 Overview

-This platform provides customers with tools to monitor their energy usage, manage metering points, and access real-time energy pricing information.
+This platform provides customers with tools to monitor their energy usage, manage metering points, and see energy pricing information.
 The system consists of multiple microservices for scalability and maintainability.

 ## 🏗️ Architecture